steeles/insight-data-science/README.md

 FIRST THINGS FIRST: Find features of song lyrics

+If I divided the songs into ngrams, I could make a matrix of how much each ngram rhymes with every other ngram

 PIVOT: Predict billboard ratings from song lyrics

 Now I can get lyrics!
 Next step - write a method.